-155. Instead, Defendant City continues to inadequately investigate citizen complaints and fails to take action against officers when such action is necessary.
+170. Instead, Defendant City continues to inadequately investigate citizen complaints and fail to take action against officers when necessary.
 It has also failed to modify its officer training programs to reduce misconduct against Chicago residents or to implement a system to identify and track repeat offenders, districts, or units.